-In order for students to be able to experience success in the program, the following student prerequisites are suggested:
+For students to experience success in the program, the following student prerequisites are suggested:

-- 1. C or higher in English (the previous year) - 2.
-C or higher in Math (last course taken or the instructor can specify the math) - 3.
-Instructor Approval and TABE Reading Score (eighth grade or higher)
+- 1. C or higher in pre-algebra - 2.
+TABE math computation and TABE math applied score (eighth grade or higher) or - 3.
+Instructor approval and TABE reading score (eighth grade or higher)